The-Alec-of-A/Final-GameCPS293/devlog.md

 - added arrow sprite and made edited pngs for all directions
 - camera follows player
 - rng generation for arrow image made, but not showing up yet on player's screen
+- technical aspects of jumping updated to look more natural
+- killzone added
+- bossarea added but not yet fully implemented